Start9Labs/serge-startos/README.md

 > :information_source: Change server-name.local to your Start9 server address

 ```
-embassy-cli auth login
+start-cli auth login
-# Enter your embassy password
+# Enter your StartOS password
-embassy-cli --host https://server-name.local package install serge.s9pk
+start-cli --host https://server-name.local package install serge.s9pk
 ```

-If you already have your `embassy-cli` config file setup with a default `host`, you can install simply by running:
+If you already have your `start-cli` config file setup with a default `host`, you can install simply by running:

 ```
 make install